Wilkes-Barre shuts down suspected drug house

 A "Notice to Vacate the Premises" was posted for the first-floor apartment at 101 Old River Road following an inspection by the City Health Department.
 The property must remain vacant until the Health Department approves it for occupancy.

+Mayor George Brown said a yard sign posted by police that said, "This Drug House is Closed for Business" was taken down by someone.
+It will be replaced Thursday, he said.

-Property owners John and Catherine Nesler of Oldfield Road, Shavertown will be cited for operating an unlicensed and uninspected rental unit, Mayor George Brown said in a press release.
+Property owners John and Catherine Nesler of Oldfield Road, Shavertown will be cited for operating an unlicensed and uninspected rental unit, Mayor George Brown said.

 Efforts to reach the Neslers were unsuccessful Wednesday.